San Antonio

 The Ralston Family Collections Center is a new facility that opened in 2023 to house the Phil Collins Collection.
 The legendary singer and Texas Historian has been collecting artifacts for years.
 He donated his collection in 2014 to the General Land Office and the people of Texas.
 To enter the new collection, a separate ticket is required.
 Adults enter for $14 and kids (12 and younger) enter for $10.

 It is located in downtown San Antonio at 300 Alamo Plaza.
 To enter the church (the Alamo), online reservations are required for a timed entry ticket.
-There is a guided 45-minute tour several times a day.
+A guided 45-minute tour is offered several times a day.
 Tickets are $35 for kids (12 and younger) and $45 for adults.
-Open daily from 9 a.m. to 5:30 p.m.
-Free to enter.
+The church is open daily from 9 a.m. to 5:30 p.m. and is free to enter.

 The Hilton Palacio del Rio was a score on a hotel consolidator and conveniently located in the heart of the River Walk.